 Department of Marketing, Information Systems, and Decision Sciences

-Today’s business environment requires companies to collect up-to-date business information from their customers, competitors, and business partners and, more importantly, analyze this information by using advanced tools and technologies.
-Firms that do not possess these capabilities will fall behind in the highly competitive and quickly changing business environment.
+Today’s business environment requires companies to collect up-to-date business data from their customers, competitors, and business partners and, more importantly, analyze these data by using data analytics tools and technologies.
+Firms that do not possess these capabilities will fall behind in the highly competitive and rapidly changing business environment.
 As a result, more and more employers are recruiting business professionals who possess quantitative/analytical and technical skills.

 Marketing is the art and science of identifying, stimulating and satisfying customer wants and needs.
 Selling is a part of marketing, of course, but the most sophisticated marketing programs focus on more substantive objectives, such as building relationships and creating value.
 Besides everyday products and services, marketing can include the marketing of ideas, nations and social causes.
 At FDU, marketing students acquire the practical skills and knowledge that will help make them successful marketers and business people.

-In addition, our department teaches business analytics and management information systems courses that enable you to make effective and intelligent decisions by utilizing available resources.
-We help you build the most important foundational skills in the areas of data analysis, optimization, and technologies, and master technologically sophisticated tasks in the various business disciplines.
+In addition, our department teaches business analytics and management information systems courses that enable people to make effective and intelligent decisions by utilizing available resources.
+We help students build the most important foundational skills in the areas of data analysis, optimization, and technologies, and master technologically sophisticated tasks in the various business disciplines.